 The cluster has many companies - large and small.
 Since the effluents are discharged into the ground and through the sewerage system, the proposed solution is what's called a Common Effluent Treatment Plant.
 There are private sector investors that are keen to invest the entire capital expenditure for the set up of the CETP.
 The revenue model that they propose is to provide the industrial effluent discharge as an input and supply treated water back to the industry at a pre-determined rate.
 The industry cluster is very happy with this solution as they get guaranteed supply of clean water which is essential for its operations.
 The private operator will not only recover its investment over a few years but also generate profits.
 The Government and other stakeholders will be happy that the industry cluster will stop polluting.
 So a market based framework will provide the necessary solution.

 However the solution does have certain challenges for it to be implemented.

 1. What if the some companies within the cluster refuse to pay?

 The answer is to set up a statutory body which on behalf of the industry cluster will enter into contractual obligation with the private operator.
 The industry cluster companies will be statutory members of this body.
-There must also be a mechanism if the company doesn't pay its dues then the supply of water should be stopped instantaeously.
+There must also be a mechanism - if the company doesn't pay its dues, then the supply of water should be stopped instantaneously.

 2. Who will be responsible for oversight of this statutory body?